HelmyBlub/chatSim/tasks.md

     - create some chat
         - outcome of chat should be a trade of food in good case
         - should not interact with the same citizen twice for same reason
+- check "isCitizenInVisionDistance", does not use citize vision.
+Replace it?
 - check if "citizen search" code should be ordered differently, with more files?
 - remember markets near home
 - check citizen names remember counter beeing to high.
 Maybe interacting with same citizen twice has incorrect logic?